 Students are to be instructed to use appropriate and adequate protection in summer or winter conditions.
 These include, an SPF50+, broad spectrum, water resistant sunscreen reapplied regularly and a wide brimmed hat and long sleeve shirt when appropriate, or a rash-vest is also required.
 In winter or cold weather a wetsuit is required.

-Participating students must possess either a Surf Life Saving Association (SLSA) Surf Survival Certificate or an Australian Professional Ocean Lifeguard Association (APOLA) Ocean Safety Surfer Award.
+Participating students must possess either a Surf Life Saving Association (SLSA) Surf Survival Certificate, Australian Professional Ocean Lifeguard Association (APOLA) Ocean Safety Surfer Award or higher level award.
 The teacher-in-charge must ensure that each intending participant is competent swimmer and demonstrate under teacher supervision that they are capable of swimming 200m, in a still water pool not less than 25m in length, in under 5 minutes.
 This is an annual requirement.

 Additionally students should be assessed annually in rescue techniques and first aid/emergency care procedures.